bklieger-groq/groq-stock-market-function-calling/README.md

 4. In the application, enter your question about a stock in the text input field.
 For example, "What is the current price of Google stock?" or "Show me the historical prices of Amazon and Tesla over the past year.".

 5. If you want to provide additional context for the language model, you can do so in the sidebar.

+## To-do

+1. Cache the financial data and optimize when calling yfinance